 "A flower's fragrance declares to all the world that it is fertile, available, and desirable, its sex organs oozing with nectar.
 Its smell reminds us in vestigial ways of fertility, vigor, life-force, all the optimism, expectancy, and passionate bloom of youth.
 We inhale its ardent aroma and, no matter what our ages, we feel young and nubile in a world aflame with desire."

 - Diane Ackerman (A Natural History of the Senses, 1990)

-Mount Stewart house re-opened after a 3 year long restoration project, reviving the elegance and charm of the house when it was home of the 7th Marchioness Edith, Lady Londonderry and her family in the early 20th century.
+2015 saw the completion of an extensive restoration of the house and its contents as well as the purchase of the wider estate re-uniting it with plans to open more trails to the public., reviving the elegance and charm of the house when it was home of the 7th Marchioness Edith, Lady Londonderry and her family in the early 20th century.

 “Make love, not war, I know you've heard it before.”
 John Lennon

 Neuroscience research into the hormone ‘oxytocin’, demonstrate the association with connectedness and empathy.
 Sex is one way to increase the production of oxytocin, hence it is often referred to as the “love hormone” but sex is not the only way.
 In fact a simple smile from a stranger can increase oxytocin levels.